activeloopai/deeplake/CONTRIBUTING.md

 We use [pytest](https://docs.pytest.org/en/6.2.x/) for our tests.
 In order to make it easier, we also have a set of custom options defined in [conftest.py](conftest.py).

+### Running Tests
+- To run memory only tests, use: `python -m pytest .`.
+- To run local only tests, use: `python -m pytest . --memory-skip --local`.
+- To run s3 only tests, use: `python -m pytest . --memory-skip --s3`.
+- To run ALL tests, use: `python -m pytest . --local --s3 --cache-chains`.

 ### Prerequisites
 - Understand how to write [pytest](https://docs.pytest.org/en/6.2.x/) tests.
 - Understand what a [pytest fixture](https://docs.pytest.org/en/6.2.x/fixture.html) is.